-CAREERS ADVICE Every student needs help and advice when selecting courses and writing their application to Higher Education.
-Beechwood Sixth-Form tutors are experienced in all the procedures and, together with the Head of Sixth-Form and our careers professionals, they will help you with course selection, the application form, interviews and other matters.
+Every pupil needs help and advice when selecting courses and writing their application to Higher

+Education.
+Beechwood Sixth Form tutors are highly experienced and together with the Head and Deputy Head of the Sixth Form and careers professionals, they will help you with course selection, application forms, interviews and any other matters pertaining to university admission.